filippofiocchi/github-issue-thermal-printer/README.md

 ```
 This should print 'This is a test.'

-Now that the printer work we have to install some packages and to change some setting so that can start ther real work.
+Now that the printer work we have to install some packages and to change some settings so that can start ther real work.

 Install several packages ...
 ```